Skip to content

 A porn star's sad journey towards a happy ending

-Brittni De La Mora, a former top-tier porn star, pulled out, became a Christian, started a family, and now helps girls exit the porn industry.
+Brittni De La Mora, a former top-tier porn star, pulled out, became a Christian, started a family, and now helps women exit the porn industry.
+Although sad, her story isn't unique—it's filled with drugs, abuse, control, depression, and even suicide.
+Thankfully, she lived to tell the tale.

 Brittni De La Mora, previously known as Jenna Presley, was a top-tier porn star for seven years, 'starring' in over 250 films.